 Sites and types of obstruction:

 Persistent membrane of Hasner’s valve: Most common.
-Membranous obstruction, spontaneous resolution expected.
+Membranous obstruction with expected spontaneous resolution.

 Obstruction near Rosenmüller’s valve: Rare.
 Presents with watery discharge.
 1)

-Bony obstruction: Accompanied by narrowing of the nasolacrimal duct, does not improve with probing, requires DCR.
+Bony obstruction: Accompanied by narrowing of the nasolacrimal duct, does not improve with probing, and requires DCR.

 A relatively rare condition in which acute dacryocystitis occurs secondary to congenital nasolacrimal duct obstruction.
-Inflammation is treated with topical and oral antibiotics, and intravenous antibiotics in severe cases.
+Treatment involves topical and oral antibiotics, and intravenous antibiotics in severe cases to reduce inflammation.
 After inflammation subsides, prompt probing is performed due to the risk of recurrence, skin fistulization, or cellulitis.
-Common causative organisms are Staphylococcus aureus and Haemophilus influenzae.
+Common causative organisms include Staphylococcus aureus and Haemophilus influenzae.

 A relatively rare congenital anomaly characterized by a distinctive dark-bluish mass-like elevation inferomedial to the inner canthus.
 It may be complicated by dacryocystitis or cellulitis.
 Cases with large intranasal cysts or bilateral involvement may cause respiratory distress.

-Timing of intervention: In non-infected cases, conservative management is an option.
-Early surgical treatment is indicated in cases of infection, respiratory distress, or feeding difficulty.
+Timing of intervention: Conservative treatment is an option for non-infected cases.
+Early surgical treatment is indicated in cases of infection, respiratory distress, or feeding difficulties.

-It is considered inconclusive whether congenital nasolacrimal duct obstruction is a cause of amblyopia (strength of evidence D), but general examination within the feasible range is strongly recommended.
-4) In a Japanese report, 13% of 94 cases of unilateral congenital nasolacrimal duct obstruction had refractive errors corresponding to amblyopia risk.
-Some reports indicate that about 5% have amblyopia.
-1)
+There is insufficient evidence to determine whether congenital nasolacrimal duct obstruction is a cause of amblyopia, but it is recommended to perform general visual function tests when possible 4).
+In a Japanese report, 13% of 94 cases of unilateral congenital nasolacrimal duct obstruction had refractive errors that posed an amblyopia risk.
+Some reports indicate that amblyopia is present in approximately 5% of cases 1).

-Endoscopy-assisted probing is being considered as an alternative to conventional blind probing.
-1) The use of a lacrimal endoscope allows direct visualization of the obstruction site, potentially reducing the risk of iatrogenic injury and improving success rates.
-Facilities capable of performing this procedure in children are currently extremely limited, and its future dissemination remains a challenge.
-4)
+Endoscopy-assisted probing is being considered as an alternative to conventional blind probing 1).
+The use of a lacrimal endoscope allows direct visualization of the obstruction site, potentially reducing the risk of iatrogenic injury and improving success rates.
+Facilities capable of performing this procedure in children are currently extremely limited, and its widespread adoption remains a challenge 4).